-N. Bentley: Has served on bylaw committee and policies and procedures manual.
+Nancy Bentley–Has served on bylaw committee and policies and procedures manual.
 At the last meeting, Attorney John Novak looked at the rights and responsibilities of the SUAA Board of Directors.
-There are over 100 members on the Board of Directors–is an unwieldy number.
+There are over 100 members on the Board of Directors which is an unwieldy number.
 All of the Directors are liable for actions of the Board.
 At the end of the meeting, there was a motion passed to charge the Bylaw Committee to look at the governance structure and make some revisions.
-The proposed structure is to make the Executive Committee the Board of Directors and the membership will be delegates.
+The proposed structure is to make the Executive Committee the Board of Directors and the membership would be delegates.
 This recommendation is open for comment until May 15, 2019.
 Revisions will be made based on feedback received.
 A vote to approve the final draft will be taken in June.
 The Bylaw Committee is characteristically composed of six persons; because of the size of the undertaking, the Bylaw Committee was expanded to 12 persons.

 President’s Report: Peggy Machon

 The American Federation of State, County and Municipal Employees (AFSCME) reached out to SUAA members.
 AFSCME is trying to grow their membership.
 Some folks approached Peggy with questions about the letter they received.
 Was AFSCME the same as SUAA?
 The “short answer” is no, and SUAA would like the opportunity to clarify the difference for members.
 Peggy encouraged MVCCAA members to continue to remain members of SUAA, who has worked diligently to protect our pension benefits.